aplib/aplib.github.io/index.md

 ---
 layout: default
 title: SIATM project
-description: A proposed project of a universal compositional markup, a software platform and the concept of a single working environment.
+description: A proposed project of a universal compositional markup, a software platform and the concept of a single working environment
 ---

 ## SIATM (Structural Identification Algorithm Text Markup)